Save to give: How millennials will shape philanthropy

-For this reason, my save to give scenario this week considers a hypothetical millennial, a member of the generation that is most advantageously positioned to benefit from the long-term power of a donor-advised fund.
-In my two previous blogs, we’ve looked at data from the past 20 years.
-I now want to forecast into the future, using this past data as a guide.
+For this reason, the save-to-give scenario this week considers a hypothetical millennial, a member of the generation that is most advantageously positioned to benefit from the long-term power of a DAF.
+In the two previous blogs, we looked at data from the past 20 years.
+This blog will forecast into the future, using this past data as a guide.

 These are projected figures that assume returns similar to those we have seen in the past 20 years.
 The projections should not be taken as a firm prediction of future growth, but they do give a broader sense of the type of impact millennials can have.

-With her longer time frame, Abby’s return on investment is even more impressive than in the previous examples we’ve explored.
+With her longer timeframe, Abby’s return on investment is even more impressive than in the previous examples we’ve explored.
 Her charitable impact is a whopping 162% greater than if she had made her contributions directly to charity.3 Note that this model assumes her rate-of-giving and granting will stay constant over the course of 30 years.
-In reality, Abby’s donor-advised fund account would give her the flexibility to adjust these aspects of her strategy to meet new giving goals.
+In reality, Abby’s DAF account would give her the flexibility to adjust these aspects of her strategy to meet new giving goals.

-I recognize that Abby might not be representative of all millennials, who may not yet see themselves as philanthropists.
-But Vanguard Charitable has more millennial donors than you might expect, and with hundreds of new millennial accounts in the past few years, their share of the pie is growing.
+While Abby might not be representative of all millennials, who may not yet see themselves as philanthropists, but Vanguard Charitable has more millennial donors than you might expect.
+With hundreds of new millennial accounts in the past few years, their share of the pie is growing.
 More broadly, millennials have recently surpassed Baby Boomers as the most populous generation.
 As they continue to come into their own, they will have the power to shape society and the philanthropic landscape.
-I am excited to see what they do.

 The power of saving to give

-Taken together, I hope the three scenarios in this series have highlighted the value of adopting a save to give approach to charitable giving.
+Taken together, we hope the three scenarios in this series have highlighted the value of adopting a save-to-give approach to charitable giving.
 They show that our donors don’t need to choose between an immediate impact and a long-term outlook.
 They can have both.
 The variety of approaches taken by these hypothetical donors demonstrates how long-term plans can allow you to be creative and do more with your giving.
 As we move into our next 20 years, saving to give will help our donors continue to amplify their imprint on the world of philanthropy.